Battle of Bosra: Battle

-The Battle

 The next morning, the Byzantine garrison launched another attack.
-The shock of Khalid's arrival the previous day had now worn off, and seeing that the combined strength of the Muslims was about the same as their own, the Romans decided to attack again, hoping to fight and defeat the Muslims before they could get any rest after their lengthy march.
+The shock of Khalid's arrival the previous day had now worn off, and seeing that the combined strength of the Muslims was about the same as their own, the Romans attacked again, hoping to defeat the Muslims before they could rest after their lengthy march.

-The two armies formed up for battle on the plain outside the town.
+The two armies formed for battle on the plain outside the town.
 Khalid kept the center of the Rashidun army under his own command, appointing Rafay bin Umayr as the commander of the right wing and Dhiraar bin Al-Azwar as the commander of the left wing.
 In front of the center, he placed a thin screen under Abdur-Rahman bin Abu Bakr (son of the Caliph Abu Bakr).
 At the very start of the battle, Abdur-Rahman dueled with the Roman army commander and defeated him.
 As the Roman general fled to the safety of friendly ranks, Khalid launched an attack along the entire front.
-For some time, the Romans resisted, while the commanders of the Muslim wings played havoc with the opposing wings; Dharar himself established a personal tradition which would make him famous in Syria, adored by the Muslims and dreaded by the Romans.
-Because of the heat of the day, he took off his coat of chain mail, followed by his shirt.
-In this half-naked condition, Dharar launched his assaults against the Romans and defeated all who faced him in single combat.
-Within a week, stories of the Naked Champion would spread over Syria; only the bravest of Romans would face him in combat.
+For some time, the Romans resisted, while the commanders of the Muslim wings played havoc with the opposing wings.

 After some fighting, the Byzantine army broke contact and withdrew into the fort.
 At this time, Khalid was fighting on foot in front of his center.
 As he turned to give orders for the commencement of the siege, he saw a horseman approaching through the ranks of the Muslims.
-It was Abu Ubaidah ibn al-Jarrah, and with him was a yellow standard that is believed to have belonged to Muhammad at the Battle of Khaybar.
-The horseman gave that standard to Khalid ibn al-Walid, who took it:
+It was Abu Ubaidah ibn al-Jarrah, and with him was a yellow standard that is believed to have belonged to the prophet Muhammad at the Battle of Khaybar.

-The Muslims now laid siege to Bosra.
-The Byzantine commander lost hope; knowing that most of the available reserves had either moved or were moving to Ajnadayn, he doubted that any help would arrive.
+The Muslims laid siege to Bosra.
+There are differing accounts of the events that followed.
+According to one account, the Byzantine commander lost hope; knowing that most of the available reserves had either moved or were moving to Ajnadayn, he doubted that any help would arrive.
 After a few days of inactivity, he surrendered the fort.
 The only condition Khalid bin Walid imposed on Bosra was the payment of the tribute.
 This surrender took place in the middle of July 634.